Coalcliff: Commercial outlets

 In 1888 the Coalcliff General Store opened at 28 Paterson Road (once referred to as the 'main street') by Mr John Earle Gibbons and his wife, son and daughter-in-law of Matthew John Gibbons who arrived in Australia in 1790 as a convict on the Second Fleet, and was one of Coalcliff's earliest residents.
 Architecturally the store was of plain colonial style, constructed of local wood with a sandstone foundation.
 It sold, amongst other household items, milk, bread, butter, drinks, meat, stationery, cigarettes and other tobacco paraphernalia, jams, preserves, poultry and bakery products.
 The shop was the major lifeforce behind the township until closure in 1907.
 The same year the shop was burned to the ground via unknown causes and remained a vacant lot until 1910 when another store was erected and opened by a Mr. L. Jameson.

 This is the building that still stands today at the corner on Paterson Road, which has been a private residential property since 1961.

 The Jameson Store was the last running commercial outlet in Coalcliff, which ceased operation in May 1960 due to excessive running costs and a severe lack of customers, with many of the towns-people opting to shop at nearby Stanwell Park, Helensburgh or south to Bulli and Wollongong.
 At the height of its popularity it served as a milkbar, fish and chip shop, general store, tobacconist and bottle shop.
 Its unsurpassable views meant it was a popular place for holidayers passing by.

 The only evidence of this once thriving store are the fading advertisements painted to its side and roof.

 Attractions

-The Sea Cliff Bridge was opened on 11 December 2005 and offers a spectacular walkway and cycleway above the ocean and along the escarpment.
-There are splendid views offered towards Wollongong and Port Kembla in the south and Bald Hill and the Royal National Park in the north.
+The Sea Cliff Bridge was opened on 11 December 2005 and offers a walkway and cycleway above the ocean and along the escarpment.
+There are views towards Wollongong and Port Kembla in the south and Bald Hill and the Royal National Park in the north.

-This also forms part of The Grand Pacific Walk which is currently being constructed through Coalcliff.
+This also forms part of The Grand Pacific Walk, which is currently being constructed through Coalcliff.

 The Wodi Wodi Track can be accessed on Lawrence Hargrave Drive at the northern end of Coalcliff.

-Coalcliff beach offers great surfing conditions and an ocean pool.
+Coalcliff also has a beach with an ocean pool.
 Access to the pool from Lawrence Hargrave Drive is through Leeder Park, named after Noel Leeder who was a Manager at the Coalcliff Cokeworks in the 1960s and ensured the park be established.

 There are public toilets and showers in Leeder Park and at the surf club.